nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **:information_source: Notes about the `backup` command:**<br>

+* Creates a backup save of the current BlitzBiz data
-* Backup AddressBook data will be saved as a JSON file `[JAR file location]/backup/addressbook.json`.
+* Backup BlitzBiz data will be saved as a JSON file at `[JAR file location]/backup/addressbook.json`.
 * If a `addressbook.json` file already exists in the backup folder it will be overwritten.
-* The backup file can be used in order to restore the AddressBook data in case of data loss, or to transfer the data to another device.
+* The backup file can be used in order to restore the BlitzBiz data in case of data loss, or to transfer the data to another device.
 * Users can safely move or copy the backup file to another device, without worrying above negative consequences.

 </div>

 #### Clearing all entries : `clear`

+Want a fresh start

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**

-Clears **all** entries from the address book.
+Clears **all** entries from the BlitzBiz app.

 </div>